borizook/borizook/README.md

 - 👀 I’m interested in infectious diseases, surveillance and One Health.

-- 🌱 I’m currently learning mechanistic modelling and spatial modelling.
+- 🌱 I’m currently working for African swine fever in wild boar population, using mechanistic modelling and spatial modelling.

 - 🚧 My github is now in improvement progress.